 – Pink gold pencil index markers with pink gold pencil hands

-With so few Vacheron 4072 seen, I have not been able to discern any pattern of when particular hand shapes are used, either with other hands, different dial designs, or across case numbers.
+With so few Vacheron 4072 seen, I have not been able to discern any pattern of when particular hand shapes are used, either how they are paired, with various dial designs, or across case numbers/manufacturing periods.

 Hour and minute hands on the Vacheron 4072 range in design and material:

 I do not see any link between the hands of a watch, and the case number or dial for the steel Vacheron 4072.

 The chronograph hand appears always to be a blued steel, with main shapes:

 – Pencil with slight taper (wider at tail)

 For the few pieces seen, we also see different length chronograph hands, specifically the tail end, across both styles.
 As with the main hands, I see no relationship to the case number or dial.
 In addition, there is no obvious correlation within the steel 4072 of chronograph hand pairing with main hands.

 Register hands, as with the main chronograph hand, appear to all be blued steel.